EricM81/RhinoShare/README.md

 3) Create aliases to call the scripts in **Tools -> Options -> Aliases**

-For example, my scripts located here:
+For example, my scripts are located here:
 ```
 C:\Users\EricM\Documents\CAD\zScripts\
 ```
-And here are my aliases in Rhino:
+And this is how my Rhino aliaseses are set:

 ![alt text](https://github.com/EricM81/RhinoScripts/blob/main/images/aliases.png?raw=true)